Publishing Resources

 After we followed through with these steps, both the source and destination objects exists and we can continue with phase 4.

 Resource adoption happens when creation of the initial local object fails.
 This can happen when labels get mangled.
-If such a conflict happens, the Servlet will “adopt” the existing local object by adding / fixing the labels on it, so that for the next reconciliation it will be found and updated.
+If such a conflict happens, the Sync Agent will “adopt” the existing local object by adding / fixing the labels on it, so that for the next reconciliation it will be found and updated.

 Phase 4: Content Synchronization